 Since the average daily outside temperature normally occurs at about 11 AM, here’s the question: On a typical day, if the outside temperature at 11 AM is 60, is the building being heated, cooled or neither?
 If heated, then the balance point should be set HIGHER than 60; if cooled, then the balance point should be set LOWER than 60; if neither, then a balance point setting of 60 is appropriate.
 See the next FAQ below for further discussion of balance point.

 Why is a 60-degree balance point better than 65?

-The 65-degree balance point standard was developed 75 years ago to help the gas industry predict heating loads in residences.
+The 65-degree balance point standard was developed 85 years ago to help the gas industry predict heating loads in residences.
 Studies back then showed that when the average daily temperature fell below 65, residences began turning on the heat.
-To this day, many sources still track degree days using this standard, including the National Oceanic and Atmospheric Administration (NOAA).
+To this day, many sources still calculate degree days using this standard, including the National Oceanic and Atmospheric Administration (NOAA).

 Today's residences and commercial/institutional buildings are very different.
 Not only are walls, roofs and windows insulated much better, but also there are many more sources of internal heat gains (lights and equipment).
 Millions of degree day correlations by thousands of EnergyCAP users since 1982 have shown that a 60-degree balance point for modern buildings is almost universally more appropriate than 65.

 Since residences have fewer sources of internal heat gains per square foot (occupants, lighting and equipment), you might find that 65 or even higher is a better balance point estimate, particularly in older residences that lack tight windows and high levels of insulation.
 In non-residential buildings, use a higher balance point (61-65) for buildings that have low internal heat gains, high ventilation rates and poor insulation.

 How can I determine the effect that weather has on my energy usage and cost?